reorx/jsoncv/README.md

 # jsoncv

-A toolkit to construct your CV/Resume using JSON and produce stylish HTML/PDF documents.
+A toolkit to construct your Curriculum Vitae/Résumé using JSON and produce stylish HTML/PDF documents.

 jsoncv comprises the following components:
 1. Schema
-2. CV
+2. Editor
-3. Editor
+3. CV HTML
+4. Converters

 For in-depth explanations and usage guidelines, please refer to the documentation below.